pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-adapting-costs.md

 | 3 | *(sourced Kazakhstan fuel + O&amp;M data)* | Compute the real marginal cost per technology (already EUR/MWh<sub>el</sub>) |
 | 4 | `costs.marginal_cost.*` | Apply the computed values, replacing technology-data's generic figures |

 Marginal costs now reflect sourced Kazakhstan fuel and O&amp;M data instead of generic technology-data defaults — but the coal/gas dispatch split barely moves, because real costs still favor coal.
-The gap to KEGOC's observed gas generation is therefore **not primarily an economics problem** in this model; it likely reflects CHP heat-led dispatch or must-run behaviour that a marginal-cost override cannot represent.
+The gap to KEGOC's observed gas generation is therefore **not primarily an economics problem** in this model.
 The model still sheds **~7.7 TWh** of load on electrically isolated buses — that is a separate **network** problem. **[Part 6](6-network-topology.md)** diagnoses and fixes those isolated sub-networks, and **[Part 7](7-transmission-network.md)** then rebuilds the transmission network itself with Kazakhstan-specific voltage levels and line ratings.